darwaishx/celebrity-recognition/3-x-ray/README.md

 ![](assets/ClientHtml4.png)

 6. Open **xray.html** on your local machine using a text editor of your choice.
 Search for the following line in **xray.html** code.
-We need to update **apiGatewayUrl** and **apiGatewayUrlVideo** variables to correct URLs.
+We need to update **apiGatewayHost** to point to API Gateway host.
 ```
-var apiGatewayUrl ='TODO: Enter the path to your API Gateway POST endpoint /celebrity';

-var apiGatewayUrlVideo= 'TODO: Enter the path to your API Gateway GET endpoint /celebrities';
+var apiGatewayHost = 'TODO: Enter API Gateway Host';

 ```
 7. We need to get the REST endpoint from API Gateway.
 Go to Amazon API Gateway in AWS Console at https://console.aws.amazon.com/apigateway/.